-In March 2017, the Airport approved its fiscal year 2017-2018 operating budget.
-Budgeted operating revenues, are approximately \$9.45 million.
-Budgeted operating expenditures are approximately \$9.44 million.
+In March 2018, the Airport approved its fiscal year 2018-2019 operating budget.
+Budgeted operating revenues, are approximately \$9.49 million.
+Budgeted operating expenditures are approximately \$9.46 million.
 These amounts do not include depreciation expense or capital contributions.
-Total proposed capital expenditures, as amended, are approximately \$9.96 million.
-Of this amount, it is anticipated that approximately \$4.21 million will be funded through federal grants, \$1.63 million through state grants, \$1.27 million through passenger facility charges and approximately \$2.85 million through airport capital funds.
-Landing fees for 2017-2018 will be \$2.27 per 1,000 pounds for signatory airlines and \$2.85 per 1,000 pounds for non-signatory airlines.
-Annual terminal rent will be \$53.04 per square foot.
+Total proposed capital expenditures, as amended, are approximately \$9.56 million.
+Of this amount, it is anticipated that approximately \$2.94 million will be funded through federal grants, \$4.4 million through state grants, \$1.22 million through passenger facility charges and approximately \$1 million through airport capital funds.
+Landing fees for 2018-2019 will be \$2.43 per 1,000 pounds for signatory airlines.
+Annual terminal rent will be \$56.76 per square foot.

-Also, required contributions for the City of Roanoke Pension Plan will increase from 20.81% in fiscal year 2017 to 22.04% in fiscal year 2018.
-Of the 22.04% in fiscal year 2018, 5.00% is to be paid by employees.
+Also, required contributions for the City of Roanoke Pension Plan will remain stable at approximately 22%.
+Of this amount, 5% is to be paid by employees.
 However, the Airport has elected to pay the employee's share of the contribution for fiscal year 2018.